-Sectoral and normative exclusions complementary to the extra-financial approach of the product (recalled below) and which make it possible to reduce its exposure to social and environmental prejudices: Tobacco, all types of armaments, non-conventional and non-controversial fossil fuels, gambling, pornography, alcohol, GMOs, palm oil and biocides are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights anticorruption and anti-bribery matters.
+- Sectoral and normative exclusions complementary to the extra-financial approach of the product (recalled below) and which make it possible to reduce its exposure to social and environmental prejudices: Tobacco, all types of armaments, non-conventional and non-controversial fossil fuels, gambling, pornography, alcohol, GMOs, palm oil and biocides. - A consideration of the principal adverse impacts (PAI) of these investments on sustainability factors. - How have the indicators for adverse impacts on sustainability factors been taken into account ?